Working at UIS

-The Udine International School, founded in 2003, is a non-profit English language school for students of all nationalities, both boys and girls, committed to promoting international understanding and values.
+The Udine International School is an English school for students of all nationalities, both boys and girls, committed to promoting international understanding and values.

 The school is the newest member of the International Education Systems group and has a commitment to promoting international education within the school and across the group.